 Check out our favorite Los Feliz restaurants

 Since opening in 2008, this popular neighborhood joint—a younger sibling to the now-defunct Dominick’s in West Hollywood—has stayed bustling with hipsters, young families and celebs alike.
-Open for breakfast, lunch and dinner, Little Dom’s offers everything from scrambled eggs bruschetta to meatball sandwiches to whitefish picatta.
+Open for breakfast, lunch and dinner, Little Dom’s offers everything from scrambled eggs with bruschetta to meatball sandwiches to pan-roasted branzino.
 The ricotta and blueberry pancakes are absurdly good, while the three-course Monday-night supper for $18 is a steal.

-A local favorite, this tiny restaurant offers affordable Mexican eats—from burritos and tacos to tortas and nachos, as well as classic American grub (burgers, hotdogs and fries) that draws in crowds looking for comfort food.
+A local favorite, this tiny restaurant offers affordable Mexican eats—from burritos and tacos to tortas and nachos—as well as classic American grub (think: burgers, hot dogs and fries) that draws in crowds looking for comfort food.
 We’re serious fans of their double cheeseburger, a hefty thing of beauty made with two expertly seared patties.
-Check out Yuca's Hut just a few blocks away on Hillhurst Avenue for the same offerings in a casual to-go atmosphere.
+Just be sure to grab some napkins.

-When you’re feeling like it’s a carbo-load kind of night, Farfalla's comes through with pastas, pizzas and thick slices of bruschetta.
+When you’re feeling like it’s a carbo-load kind of night, Farfalla comes through with pastas, pizzas and thick slices of bruschetta-topped pizza crust.
 The tried-and-true Los Feliz eatery is rife with old-school Italian favorites, like pasta e fagioli, chicken marsala and gnocchi di patate.
-There’s a sizeable wine list as well, with house selections starting at $7.
+There’s a sizeable wine list as well, with house selections starting around $7.

 The theme at MessHall?
-Glorified summer camp food, with the intention to improve upon All-American comfort food favorites—turkey kale chili is served with fresh cornbread, smoked corn fritters are garnished with a poblano and pumpkin seed romesco, and the fried chicken sandwich does justice to the recent dish of the moment.
-Oyster fanatics will be happy to know that MessHall has an excellent raw bar, stocked with plenty of bivalves, ceviche, shrimp cocktails and tuna tartare.
+Glorified summer camp food, with the intention to improve upon all-American comfort food favorites—turkey kale chili is served with fresh cornbread, smoked corn fritters are garnished with a poblano and pumpkin seed romesco, and the fried chicken sandwich does justice to the city’s dish of the moment.
+Oyster fanatics will be happy to know that MessHall also has an excellent raw bar, stocked with plenty of bivalves, ceviche, shrimp cocktails and tuna tartare.

 Part market, part cafe, Stamp Proper Foods is a one-stop shop for both picking up and eating healthy meals.
 Breakfast is served all day—think molé omelets, vegan chilaquiles and avocado toast—and there are sandwiches, soups and salads offered throughout the rest of the day.
 Gluten-free, vegan and vegetarian diners have plenty to choose from here, whether it’s a roasted sweet potato sandwich or a raw zucchini linguini salad.
 The market serves healthy chips, granola bars, teas and other snacks.